mirober/mathfly-site/implementation.md

 Any commands which come before will be executed first, then the first action in the list, then the first sequence, then the second action in the list, then the second sequence, then the final action.
 At the moment sequences have a maximum length of 6 commands and before and after 8.

 When the RepeatRule for the main rule is created, the following adds `Repetition` elements of all of its commands to the extras of the nested rule.
-I'm not 100% happy with the fact that the names and maximums for this are hardcoded, but at the moment I'm erring on the side of simplicity and assuming that the cases where this will be useful will be limited and soon exhausted.
+I\'m not 100% happy with the fact that the names and maximums for this are hardcoded, but at the moment I\'m erring on the side of simplicity and assuming that the cases where this will be useful will be limited and soon exhausted.

 ```
 if rule.nested is not None: